KCCG/phenomics-annotation-pipeline/README.md

 There are multiple (still growing) APIs taking care of processing of Articles, Search and Subscription.
 The search service is pretty young and will be take out as a separate service in version 2.0.

 A few notable points:
-* There are 3 controllers (`AnnotationController`, `QueryController`, `SubscriptionController`)
+* There are 5 controllers (`AnnotationController`, `QueryController`, `SubscriptionController`, `BatchWorkerController`,`FeedbackController` )
-* Each controller talks to a manager from engine, it is responsibility of a manger to understand the request and fulfill it.
+* Each controller talks to a manager from engine, it is responsibility of a manger to understand the request and fulfil it.

 Setup
 =====